 Nancy is graduate of Pace University in New York City and is a member of the Healthcare Businesswomen Association and McKinsey’s Women Executive Roundtable.

-Prior to joining Genentech, Olson was Chief of Staff to U.S. Representative Anna G. Eshoo - managing all aspects of her Washington, D.C. office.
-Olson has held positions with former U.S. Senate Democratic Leader Thomas Daschle and Rep. Norm Mineta.
+Prior to joining Genentech, Eric was Chief of Staff to U.S. Representative Anna G. Eshoo - managing all legislative, constituent and administrative functions in her Washington, D.C. office.
+He has held legislative roles for former U.S. Senate Democratic Leader Thomas Daschle, Rep. Eshoo, and former Rep. Norm Mineta.

 Geoffrey P. Teeter is Vice President, Corporate Relations at Genentech.
 In this role, Geoff leads the company’s communication strategy and oversees the activities of the Corporate Relations department including corporate and product public relations, corporate branding, science communications, internal communications, corporate and employee giving and digital strategy and channels.